What are the benefits of cloud computing? Advantages and Disadvantages

 Cloud Computing Based on Deployment

 There are essentially three distinct ways to deploy cloud services: a public cloud, a private cloud, or a hybrid cloud.
+Hybrid clouds allow businesses to maintain and utilize their own IT infrastructure, integrating cloud solutions with their existing infrastructure to extend and optimize current systems rather than replacing them entirely.
 Below is an overview of each of these cloud-based solutions and their potential cloud costs.

 Public Clouds